Stevenic/codepilot/README.md

 # codepilot
 Codepilot is a programming buddy that is an expert on your codebase.
-It's essentially GitHub Copilot on steroids.
 You can add Codepilot to any project repo and it will taylor itself to the projects codebase.

 ## Installation